depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 }
 ```

-For 400 and 404, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.
+For 400 and 404 status codes, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.

 #### Pointers to the ETSI NGSI-LD documentation
 * 5.2.5   - The NGSI-LD Property Data Type